Skip to content

 At BassEXP, we treat investor capital like our own.
 We keep overhead lean so dollars go into the ground, not luxury offices.
 And we focus on Oklahoma basins like STACK and SCOOP, where experience, geology, and execution matter most.

 Understanding what can go wrong is the foundation of doing it right.
-If you want to understand how BassEXP manages risk across its drilling programs, contact our team for a detailed discussion of our approach.
+If you want to see how BassEXP manages risk across its drilling programs, contact our team for a detailed discussion of our approach.